Kkavindu/kavindu-webpages.github.io/_teaching/2016-spring-teaching-3.md

 ======

 Designed and prototyped a quadcopter (Mora-X) for aerial mapping, optimizing aerodynamics and weight distribution through topology optimization using SolidWorks, Ansys, and Fusion360.

+3D model of the final Mora-X quadcopter design
 ![MORA-X](Figure 6.png "3D model of the final Mora-X quadcopter design.")

+An article about the startup that was published in a local newspaper
 ![AHEAD](Figure 5.png "An article about the startup that was published in a local newspaper.")